 - Madeira has officially signed 71 Double Taxation Avoidance (DTA) treaties with countries in Europe, Asia and Africa including the UK, South Africa and France

-- International luxury hotel chains and a natural flair for hospitality make Mauritius one of the world’s leading luxury tourist destinations
+- International luxury hotel chains and a natural flair for hospitality make Portugal one of the world’s leading luxury tourist destinations

 - Regular flights operate to all major European and African cities.